saracuriel/VP-Onboarding-Doc/vp/why.rst

-Why connect to the EJP RD VP
+Why connect to the EJP RD VP?
 ------------

 By connecting to the EJP RD Virtual Platform, a resource joins a network of data sources that enables them to be semantically interoperable and to be accessible as detailed in the previous section.
 It additionally allows the resource to interact and cross-query their metadata and/or data with other resources of relevance within the network.